Instituto-Atlantico/janus/README.md

 ./bin/janus-cli_linux_amd64 deploy local --agent-port <port-number> --agent-name <agent-name> --agent-ip <agent-ip>
 ```

-Is possible run the CLI in other operating systems?
-Yes, it is!!
+## How to run the CLI in other operating systems

 To run in Windows check [here](./docs/windows.md) the doc.